yjzhao19981027/DATFormer/README.md

 # DATFormer
-We will soon release our code.
+We will release our code soon.